n8peace/DayStart/supabase/functions/test-banana-content/README.md

 This function tests the `generate-banana-content` function by:
 1. Finding a test user with complete data
-2. Verifying all required data exists (preferences, weather, most recent headlines/markets)
+2. Verifying all required data exists (preferences, most recent headlines/markets)
+3. Checking for optional weather data (uses user's zipcode)
-3. Calling the banana content function
+4. Calling the banana content function
-4. Logging the results
+5. Logging the results

 ## API Endpoint